pepeunlimited/httpbin-rs/README.md

 # httpbin-rs 🦀

-Rust client implementation for the [`httpbin.org`](https://httpbin.org).
-It's currently on the **WIP** state and also purely for me learning rust's borrow checker, workspace / project structure and etc.
+Rust http-client implementation for the [`httpbin.org`](https://httpbin.org).
+It's currently on the **WIP** state and also purely for learning Rust's borrow checker, workspace / project structure, feature flags and so on.

 [WIP] Endpoints
 ---------